pylasandeep52/Sign_Language/README.md

 CustomTkinter provides a sleek, dark-themed user interface.
 The application interface displays real-time webcam feeds and recognized gestures, with options to adjust the speed of recognition using a delay setting.

 ## Dataset
 Data for ASL and ISL alphabets were collected, with 1,000 images per letter.
 Certain letters, such as "J" and "Z" in ASL, require specific adaptations to account for motion.
-A `collect_images.py` module automates data collection, capturing labeled images of each hand gesture.
-Landmark extraction is performed by `create_dataset.py`, standardizing coordinates for model training.
+A `collect_imagesI.py` & 'collect_imagesA.py  modules automates data collection respectively, capturing labeled images of each hand gesture.
+Landmark extraction is performed by `create_datasetI.py` and 'create_datasetA.py respectively, standardizing coordinates for model training.

 The project also includes custom gestures for:
 - **Backspace**: Deletes the last character